skip to main content

 Your rights

-You have the right to:
+Under the Act you have the right to:

 1. inspect your Personal Information;